Stephen Mallinga: Background and education

 He was born in Pallisa District on 17 November 1943.
 He attended Ntare School for O level and Nabumali High school for his A level.
 He held the degree of Bachelor of Medicine and Bachelor of Surgery, obtained from Makerere University, back when the university was still part of the University of East Africa.
 He was a Fellow of the American College of Surgeons, specializing in obstetrics and gynecology.
 He was also a Fellow of the International College of Surgeons.

 Career

 Between 1973 and 1977, he served as a consultant at Cook County Hospital, in Chicago, Illinois, United States.
 From 1978 until 1985, he served as the chairperson, in the Department of Obstetrics and Gynecology at Jackson Park Hospital in Chicago, Illinois.
 He then served as a consultant at Ingalls Memorial Hospital, in Harvey, Illinois, a suburb of Chicago.
 In 1996, Dr. Mallinga returned to Uganda and entered politics.
-He was elected Member of Parliament for Butebo County, in Pallisa District, in 1996, a position he has held up to his death.
+He was elected Member of Parliament for Butebo County, in Pallisa District, in 1996, a position he held up to his death.
 He served as Uganda's Minister of Health from 2006 until 2011, when he was assigned to his last cabinet appointment.
-Originally a member of the Uganda People's Congress political party, he crossed to the ruling National Resistance Movement on 1 March 2005.
+Originally a member of the Uganda People's Congress political party, he joined the ruling National Resistance Movement on 1 March 2005.